mfruge9214/EID-temp-sensors-cloud-services/README.md

 - We decided to implement alarm handling as a User side feature, rather than a sensor side feature.
 We did this to reduce the amount of moving parts in our application, as our table is still a 'one way path'

-- We had to be creative with our use of existing QObjects in both UI designs, and assume both managers will see the intent of each element